Quick Answer

 Obsidian’s plugin ecosystem is one of its strongest selling points.
 With over 1,000 community plugins available, you can add a calendar, a spaced repetition flashcard system, a Pomodoro timer, and much more.
 The app becomes whatever you need it to be.
 Popular plugins include Dataview (for querying notes like a database), Templater (for advanced templating), and Excalidraw (for visual sketching inside your vault).

 Notion has integrations, but its customization is more about layout than functionality.
 You’re working within Notion’s rules.
-That’s actually a feature for some users — fewer choices mean less setup paralysis.
+For some users, that’s actually a feature, fewer choices mean less setup paralysis.

 Templates and Workflow Setup

 Both apps offer templates.
 Notion’s template gallery is vast and well-designed, covering everything from habit trackers to product roadmaps.
-Obsidian’s community shares templates through forums like the official Obsidian forum, but you’ll need to install and configure them yourself.
+The Obsidian community shares templates through the official Obsidian forum, but you’ll need to install and configure them yourself.

 If you want something ready to go out of the box, Notion wins on convenience.
 If you enjoy fine-tuning your setup, Obsidian rewards the effort.